Swart-lab/bleties/docs/miltel.md

  * `average_coverage` - Total read coverage at the coordinate, excluding secondary and supplementary mappings.
 Calculated the same way as the corresponding field in MILRAA output.

+With the `--dump` option, internal data are dumped in JSON format for troubleshooting to: `{OUT}.miltel.dump.json`.